SimonOneNineEight/simon198.io/README.md

 If you encounter any issues while accessing or using the website, please ensure that you have a stable internet connection and an up-to-date web browser.
 If problems persist, don't hesitate to reach out to me for assistance.

-## License

-This personal website is released under the MIT License.

 Thank you for visiting my personal website, and I hope you find it informative and engaging!